sous-chefs/rvm/README.md

 Action    |Description                   |Default
 ----------|------------------------------|-------
-install   |Install a gem across all rubies - if version is provided, install that specific version. |Yes upgrade   |Upgrade a gem across all rubies - if version is provided, upgrade to that specific version.|
+install   |Install a gem across all Rubies - if version is provided, install that specific version. |Yes upgrade   |Upgrade a gem across all Rubies - if version is provided, upgrade to that specific version.|
-remove    |Remove a gem across all rubies.|
+remove    |Remove a gem across all Rubies.|
-purge     |Purge a gem across all rubies.|
+purge     |Purge a gem across all Rubies.|

 ### Attributes